Mutual Information Assisted Ensemble Recommender System for Identifying Critical Risk Factors in Healthcare Prognosis: Conclusions

-Renal cell carcinoma is the most common form of renal cancer.
-Treatment of it depends on the stage of cancer.
-As a result, proper stage identification or staging is a very important aspect of the treatment process.
-Diagnosis of the disease at an early stage can lead to better treatment options.
-The proposed method is able to identify and recommend clinical features which have the most discriminating power for evaluating renal cancer staging leading to early detection.
-The 4 features recommended using the proposed method can be validated using the AJCC TNM system as well.
-In future, the proposed method can be applied on other cancer datasets to recommend relevant features which can aid in diagnosing and treatment of the disease.
+Proper stage identification or staging is a very important aspect of the treatment process of any disease.
+Diagnosis of a disease at an early stage can lead to better treatment options.
+A mutual Information and ensemble based automated feature selection and ranking strategy is proposed in this article.
+The performance of the proposed method is compared with four state-of-the-art methods and on four different datasets depicting superiority.
+The proposed method can identify and recommend risk factors that have the most discriminating power for disease diagnosis/staging.
+The risk factors recommended for ccRCC by the proposed method can be validated using an existing medical system (AJCC TNM) as well.
+The results obtained using the proposed method were shown to be statistically significant with respect to the next best method considered for comparison.
+This work can be extended to study medical images, extracting features, and recommending regions of interest for ease of analysis and diagnosis.